roo2319/AI---Lab/readme.md

 Next, We need to create a predicate that tells us if a position is on the board.
 Positions are stored as a compound term `p(X,Y)` where both X and Y range from 1 to the grid size inclusive.

+TIP: You can use the predicate `ailp_grid_size/1` to find the size of the grid.

 ### Create predicate `pos_step/3`

+For this step we need to find the new position after an agent has made a possible step (although we don't need to check the validity yet!).

 ### Create predicate `new_pos/3`

+We are now able to combine the previous steps together to find the new position after a move has been made as well as to check that the move is valid. `new_pos(Pos,M,NPos)` should be true if moving from `Pos` in direction `M` will lead to `NPos` and `NPos` is on the board.

+### Create predicate `complete/1`

+The predicate `complete(L)` should be true if the Length of L is equal to the number of cells in the grid.
+The size of the grid **SHOULD NOT** be hardcoded.

 ### Create predicate `spiral/1`

+The final section of this lab is to implement the predicate `spiral(L)` which will move the agent from the start position `p(1,1)` towards the center of the grid in a spiral pattern.
+L should be the list of steps that are taken by the agent to reach the center **including** the start position (You can test this using `complete/1`)

+TIP: In order for the agent to actually move, you will need to use `agent_do_moves(A,L)` where A is the identifier of your Agent and L is a path **that does not include** your current position.
 ## Lab 2: Identity Loss

 ### Create predicate `find_links_by_actor/2`